Relativist1/SKA-Outreach/README.md

 ## Queries
-Any further issues or quieries realted to the coding or the analysis part can be forwarded via email to sbhkmr1999@gmail.com
+Any further issues or queries realted to the coding or the analysis part can be forwarded via email to sbhkmr1999@gmail.com